unicode-org/icu/docs/userguide/icudata.md

 data is reduced to about 4.7 MB, while keeping support for a core set of common MIME/Unix/Windows encodings.

-> :point_right: *If you remove the conversion table for an encoding that could be a default encoding on one of your platforms, then ICU will not be able to instantiate a default converter.
+> :point_right: **Note**: If you remove the conversion table for an encoding that could be a default encoding on one of your platforms, then ICU will not be able to instantiate a default converter.
 In this case, ICU 2.0 and up will automatically fall back to a "lowest common denominator" and load a converter for US-ASCII (or, on EBCDIC platforms, for codepages 37 or 1047).
-This will be good enough for converting strings that contain only "ASCII" characters (see the comment about "invariant characters" in `utypes.h`).*
+This will be good enough for converting strings that contain only "ASCII" characters (see the comment about "invariant characters" in `utypes.h`).
 *When ICU is built with a reduced set of conversion tables, then some tests will fail that test the behavior of the converters based on known features of some encodings.
 Also, building the testdata will fail if you remove some conversion